 Additionally, the Key Executives and certain entities related to the Key Executives entered into a letter agreement (the "ROFO Agreement"), pursuant to which, subject to certain limited exceptions, in the event any holder of Class B Ordinary Shares intends to sell or otherwise transfer Class B Ordinary Shares in an open market or private transaction, that transferring shareholder first shall irrevocably offer those shares to each other holder of Class B Ordinary Shares by way of a notice delivered to each such other holder.
 Each recipient holder then has a right of first offer to purchase any or all of those shares at a price per share equal to the market price (as defined in the ROFO Agreement) of the Class A Ordinary Shares (into which those shares would automatically convert if sold in an open market or private transaction to other purchasers).
 The recipients of the right of first offer generally shall have three business days within which to exercise such right, which shall be allocated pro rata among exercising recipients if the total of all shares exercised exceed the total amount of shares to be transferred.
-The ROFO Agreement has the effect of providing Class B Ordinary Shares delivered the Key Executive Proxies, the ROFO Agreement also will have the effect of preserving Mr. Tan's control over the Class B Ordinary Shares and our company as discussed herein.
+The ROFO Agreement has the effect of providing Class B Ordinary Shareholders the right to preserve the continued ownership of Class B Ordinary Shares within that group of holders.
+Since all of those holders delivered the Key Executive Proxies, the ROFO Agreement also will have the effect of preserving Mr. Tan's control over the Class B Ordinary Shares and our company as discussed herein.